-Generally speaking, the Ukrainian IT sector is concentrated around a single user-oriented software development, while Polish devs gravitate towards the development of enterprise software products.
-However, labor forces of both countries thoroughly keep abreast of ongoing trends and changes in the IT field, thereby adapting their skills and expertise to the market demands.
+Generally speaking, the Ukrainian IT sector is concentrated around single user-oriented software development, while Polish devs gravitate towards the development of enterprise software products.
+However, the labor forces of both countries thoroughly keep abreast of ongoing trends and changes in the IT field, thereby adapting their skills and expertise to the market demands.

 #2.
 Soft Skills

-Local devs also have no problem with implementation of various project management methodologies from Agile to Kanban or Waterfall in their operations.
+Local devs also have no problem with the implementation of various project management methodologies from Agile to Kanban or Waterfall in their operations.
 What differs these two markets is the fact that the vast majority of Ukrainian IT services (de facto, more than 80%) is delivered to the Western countries, most frequently to the US.
-Meaning, the Western region is the key focus of IT sector in Ukraine.
+Meaning, the Western region is the key focus of the IT sector in Ukraine.

 #3.
 English Literacy

-Ukraine tops Poland in taxation and wages, as Ukrainian devs’ expertise is just as high as it is of Polish programmers for lower price.
-Also, a technology range seems to be a bit wider in Ukraine.
-Nevertheless, Poland also has a lot to offer, for example stronger English speaking skills in developers, more stable economy, and government transparency.
+Ukraine tops Poland in taxation and wages, as Ukrainian devs’ expertise is just as high as it is of Polish programmers for a lower price.
+Also, the technology range seems to be a bit wider in Ukraine.
+Nevertheless, Poland also has a lot to offer, for example, stronger English speaking skills in developers, a more stable economy, and government transparency.

 If you are looking for outsourcing solutions that would benefit your business, these two countries are definitely worth your attention.
 For more options of nearshore application and web development, read our overview of software development outsourcing companies in Ukraine.